daffaalex22/seleksi-deall/README.md

  > email: user@gmail.com
  >
  > password: deall123
+---
 ## Description
 This is a REST API mini-project created for Deall Application Proccess for Backend Engineer position.
 The project is created in Go Programming Language and uses MySQL as the RDBMS.
-Without further ado, lets jump right in into the contents.

 The project is using Uncle Bob's Clean Architecture of Systems.
 See more [here](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Without further ado, lets jump right in into the contents.

 <br>
+---
 ## Tech Stacks
 As previously mentioned, the project is created using **Go**  Programming Language and **MySQL** RDBMS.
 The Technologies/Libraries use in this project are followings:
  * [Echo](echo.labstack.com) Web Framework